qoevave/qexe/docs/getting-started/scene-types.md

 On the right hand side inspector, we see the component `TestManager` script.
 As described in the [paper] this is the client shadow TestManager to the QExE host TestManager.

-## _questionnaire Scene
+## _questionnaire Scene{#_questionnaire-scene}

 The `_questionnaire` scene is included as a virtual space for subjects to answer a specified [questionnaire](../features/questionnaires/) on a virtual interface.
 The graphics are simple, like the `_config` scene, but can always be adapted to suit your needs.

-## _myEvaluation Scenes
+## _evaluation Scenes{#evaluation-scenes}

 Evaluation scenes fall under two categories:
 1. CGI evaluations scenes
 2. 360 video evaluation scenes

+Take a look at the documentation for possibilities on [creating your evaluation scene](./eval-scenes/).

 ### 1. CGI Evaluation Scenes

 The CGI evaluation scenes are designed in Unity.
 These can include anything you like, that Unity can do - the skybox is your limit!

 In Unity, scenes that have been designed, are saved as a `.unity` file, prefixed by the name of your scene e.g., `my-amazing-scene.unity`.
-If we want to use `my-amazing-scene` as an evaluation scene in our test, we simply specify `UnitySceneID : my-amazing-scene` in our [config file](./config-file/) in the `Scenes` array.
+If we want to use `my-amazing-scene` as an evaluation scene in our test, we simply specify `unityScene_ID : my-amazing-scene` in our [config file](./config-file/) in the `Scenes` array.

 ### 2. 360 Video Scenes

-If your visual content is a 360 video, then you can simply specify `UnitySceneID : _videoPlayer` in our config file.
+If your visual content is a 360 video, then you can simply specify `unityScene_ID : _videoPlayer` in our config file.
 The `_videoPlayer` scene has a small video manager which will receive a URL from the QExE host.

 :::tip CGI vs. Video?